Dancing polygons, rolling balls and the Cartan-Engel distribution: Introduction and statement of results

-\item Each vertex $A_i$ of the first polygon does not lie on the `opposite' side $b_i$ of the second polygon. \item Each three consecutive vertices of the first polygon are non-collinear and each three consecutive edges of the second polygon are non-concurrent. \end{itemize}
+\begin{definition} A pair of inscribed polygons in $\RPt$, the first with vertices $A_1,\dots,A_n$ and the second with edges $b_1, \ldots, b_n$, is {\em non-degenerate} if \begin{itemize} \item Each vertex $A_i$ of the first polygon does not lie on the `opposite' side $b_i$ of the second polygon. \item Each three consecutive vertices of the first polygon are non-collinear and each three consecutive edges of the second polygon are non-concurrent. \end{itemize} \end{definition}